 Celia Goldwag Barenholtz is a partner in the Litigation Department at Cooley, and is resident in the Firm's New York office.
 She joined Kronish Lieb Weiner & Hellman in 1989, which was merged into Cooley Godward Kronish LLP in 2006.

 Ms. Barenholtz is a Fellow of the American College of Trial Lawyers, and has been listed among the industry's leading practitioners in the legal guides Chambers USA – America's Leading Lawyers for Business, The Best Lawyers in America, Legal 500, Benchmark Litigation Legal Guide and SuperLawyers, which named her one of the Top 50 Women Lawyers in New York.
-In Chambers USA 2012, Ms. Barenholtz was praised by her clients as "thoughtful, thorough, precise and careful litigator" and was described as being "very effective at marshalling a large litigation team."
+In recent editions of Chambers USA, Ms. Barenholtz was praised by her clients as being "thoughtful, thorough, precise and careful litigator" and was described as being "very effective at marshalling a large litigation team" and a "highly effective advocate."

 Ms. Barenholtz's noteworthy representations include: